OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 * the Consent Resource Id must include url safe characters only;
 * the Consent Resource Id must be namespaced;
-* the Consent Resource Id must have the properties of a nonce;
+* the Consent Resource Id must have the properties of a nonce [Nonce](https://openid.net/specs/openid-connect-core-1_0.html#NonceNotes);

 ### Dynamic Consent Scope Example